Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 - On every 6th level, the character will evolve their class item.
 - On every 8th level the character gains renown.

-At Level 24, a character will have become a legendary adventurer in the eyes of the world.
+At Level 24, a character will have become a Legendary adventurer in the eyes of the world (see [2.9 Renown](#2.9-Renown)).

 | Level | Reward(s)                                                                             |
 | ----- | ------------------------------------------------------------------------------------- |